Epidemic Belfast

 Find out more about the thalidomide tragedy, including an interview with survivor Jacqueline Fleming.

-NEW: Stories
+Stories

 Explore Belfast’s medical history through images, podcast interviews, museum collections and more.